wghglory/gitbook/React/caveat.md

 );
 ```

-1. cannot use `ref`: ref`s encourage a very imperative, almost jquery-like way of writing components, taking us away from the functional, one-way data flow philosophy for which we chose React in the first place!
+1. don't use `ref` often: ref encourage a very imperative, almost jquery-like way of writing components, taking us away from the functional, one-way data flow philosophy for which we chose React in the first place!
-2. cannot use `state`
+1. don't use `state` if possible

 ### [4.
 Write stateless components](https://camjackson.net/post/9-things-every-reactjs-beginner-should-know#write-stateless-components)